realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 syntaxHighlighter: no
 ---

-The concept of reality media.
-The two words are equally important in describing these media.
-Everyone gets the reality quality (the aspiration to imitate and ultimately to become reality), but tends to ignore or take the media quality for granted.
+RELATED CHAPTER (in printed book): What are Augmented and Virtual Reality?

+THEME: AR and VR

 Defining AR and VR.
 Latest attempts to achieve the real.
-But not fundamentally different from the others as we see in the history chapter.
+But not different in conception from the others as we see in the history chapter (link to that).

+The portal - website as portal, portals realized in the digital version

-The Milgram Spectrum
+The Milgram spectrum with our illustrations.

 <div class="img img--fullContainer img--6xLeading" style="background-image: url({{ site.baseurl_book_img }}milgram.jpg);"></div>